-"computer bug" is now widely used to refer to any malfunction or error in a computer program or system.
+"Computer bug" is now widely used to refer to any malfunction or error in a computer program or system.
 However, the origin of this term is rooted in an actual event that occurred in the early days of computing.
 In 1947, renowned American computer scientist Grace Hopper and her team were working on the Harvard Mark II, one of the earliest electromechanical computers, when they encountered a surprising issue that would give rise to one of the most enduring terms in computer science.

 The Discovery of the "Bug"

-On that day in 1947, the Harvard Mark II computer was malfunctioning, and the cause of the problem was not immediately apparent.
-Upon closer inspection, Hopper and her team discovered an actual moth had become trapped in one of the computer’s components, specifically in the relay—a crucial part of the machine's internal workings.
+On that day in 1947, the Harvard Mark II computer malfunctioned, and the cause of the problem was not immediately apparent.
+Upon closer inspection, Hopper and her team discovered an actual moth had become trapped in one of the computer's components, specifically in the relay—a crucial part of the machine's internal workings.
 The moth was causing the computer to malfunction by interfering with the electrical circuits, leading to an operational error.

 After carefully removing the insect, the computer resumed normal functioning, and the team humorously noted the incident as the "first actual case of a bug being found" in a computer system.
 From that point forward, the term "bug" became synonymous with any technical glitch or error that disrupted a computer's performance.